 - The next meeting, ARI presented school maps to show how each space was currently being utilized.
 You can see a copy of those maps here.
 The Franklin has a 60% usage rate, High School 61%, Gilbert Campus is at 39% for an overall average of 50% usage.
 Typically schools need to be in the 80% range.

 - At another meeting, ARI presented to the Board their ideas of facility usage within three options.
 A copy of these options can be seen here.

 - Option 1 is a dual campus with PK-6 in Gilbert and 7-12 in Eveleth

 - Option 2 is a PK-12 model on the Eveleth Campus

 - Option 3 is a new PK-12 building

 12. September 2016 – Being concerned about the price tag of any of the right sizing projects, the Board asked their financial expert at Northland Securities to come explain the tax impact each of these options would have.
-You can see those reports by clicking this link.

 - After not being excited about the price tag on these options, the Board asked ARI to look into a PK-12 on the Eveleth Campus with minimal remodeling. (total cost about 3 million) You can see that model by clicking here.